Beyond halo mass: quenching galaxy mass assembly at the edge of filaments: How environment shapes masses and SFR

 We now investigate galaxy mass assembly in this local density--distance to filaments plane.
 The \textit{top left} panel of Fig.~\ref{fig:AGN_z2_OffFil_rhodfil_Mst_SFR} presents $M_{\rm st}$ gradients.
 These contours are relatively similar to the $M_{\rm h}$ contours displayed in the right panel of Fig.~\ref{fig:AGN_z2_OffFil_rhodfil_Mh}, indicating that most of the dependency of $M_{\rm st}$ on environment occurs through the $M_{\rm st}$--$M_{\rm h}$ relation and the dependency of $M_{\rm h}$ on environment.

 Since we are interested in exploring if environment plays a role beyond what is driven by $M_{\rm h}$, the \textit{top right} panel of Fig.~\ref{fig:AGN_z2_OffFil_rhodfil_Mst_SFR} presents the weighted mean of stellar mass residual ($\Delta_{M_{\rm st}}$). $\Delta_{M_{\rm st}}$ changes within $-0.8\sigma$ and 0.1$\sigma$.
 That is, about 34\% ($1\sigma$) of the diversity in stellar mass for a given halo mass is explained by local density and distance to filaments.
 On the other hand, this also suggest that these two environmental parameters considered here are not the only driver of the scatter in the $M_{\rm st}$ versus $M_{\rm h}$ relation.
 However, there are some caveats.
 The signal might be naturally underestimated because of the smoothing through the computation of the spline kernel weighted mean performed on this plane.
 Inaccuracies in the extraction of the skeleton can further blur the trend.
 More statistics on possibly higher resolution simulations would be needed to improve the signal.
-The reason why the weighted mean residual tends to be negative is because the distribution of $M_{\rm st}$ in a given $M_{\rm h}$ bin is not symmetric (see the upper panels of Fig.~\ref{fig:AGN_z2_Mh_propres}).
-There are more galaxies with smaller $M_{\rm st}$ than the median relation (i.e., negative $\Delta_{M_{\rm st}}$), which results in mean residuals biased to negative.
-This implies that factors affecting galaxy mass assembly tend to quench mass growth.
-In other words, it is easier to quench star formation rather than trigger it.
+The reason why the weighted mean residual tends to be negative is because the distribution of $M_{\rm st}$ in a given $M_{\rm h}$ bin is not symmetric (see Fig.~\ref{fig:AGN_z2_Mh_propres} and Section \ref{Subsec:residual}).

 In the stellar mass residual map, we clearly measure an enhancement of $\Delta_{M_{\rm st}}$ when approaching filaments, the peak value being reached at $\log d_{\rm fil}/R_{\rm h,vir}\sim0.6$ or $d_{\rm fil}\sim 4\times R_{\rm h,vir}$ (let's call it $d_{\rm char}$).
 At closer distances, $\Delta_{M_{\rm st}}$ decreases as approaching filaments.
 This decrement is systematic at all densities (i.e., whatever the filament strength is).
 This residual trend can also be described in terms of stellar-to-halo mass ratio.
 At $d_{\rm fil}>d_{\rm char}$, the stellar-to-halo mass ratio increases (increasing $\Delta_{M_{\rm st}}$) as approaching filaments, an indication that the galaxy mass assembly becomes more efficient.
 Then, at $d_{\rm fil}<d_{\rm char}$, the trend reverses, an indication that galaxies assemble less efficiently their mass.
 We checked that the measured signal is not dependent on halo mass estimators, by re-doing the analysis using either the virial dark matter mass or the peak halo mass\footnote{i.e. the maximum mass reached during the halo life, computed along each halo merger tree.} instead of the total halo mass.
 We note that when controlling for the effect of halo mass, most of the dependency of $M_{\rm st}$ \textit{on local density} disappears and the strongest trend is driven by distance to filaments.